bixoryai/bixingai-web/docs/codebase-improvement-plan.md

    - ✅ Removed redundant careers-new.html
    - ✅ Updated all references to use the standard file

-3. **Remove test and example files**: ⏳ IN PROGRESS
+3. **Remove test and example files**: ✅ COMPLETED
-   - Need to remove `test.html`, `test-consultation.html`, `insight-cards-example.html`
+   - ✅ Removed `insight-cards-example.html`
-   - Move any needed example code to documentation
+   - ✅ Verified that `test.html` and `test-consultation.html` were already removed

-4. **Consolidate utility scripts**:
+4. **Consolidate utility scripts**: ✅ COMPLETED
-   - Merge functionality from multiple Git hook scripts
+   - ✅ Created unified Git hook setup script (`setup-git-hooks-unified.ps1`)
-   - Create a single, comprehensive setup script
+   - ✅ Created documentation for Git hooks in `docs/git-hooks.md`
-   - Document the script usage in README.md
+   - ✅ Removed redundant Git hook script files (`setup-git-hook.ps1`, `setup-git-hooks.ps1`, `setup-hook.ps1`)

-5. **Clean up backup and temporary directories**:
+5. **Clean up backup and temporary directories**: ✅ COMPLETED
-   - Remove `backup_jekyll_20250401_015559` after confirming it's no longer needed
+   - ✅ Verified that `backup_jekyll_20250401_015559` directory does not exist
-   - Remove `temp-old-pages` after confirming it's no longer needed
+   - ✅ Verified that `temp-old-pages` directory does not exist
-   - Document any important information from these directories
+   - ✅ Confirmed that the `templates` directory is a legitimate part of the website structure

 ## 8. Testing and Validation